project-tsurugi/jogasaki/README.md

 * `-DFORCE_INSTALL_RPATH=ON` - automatically configure `INSTALL_RPATH` for non-default library paths
 * `-DSHARKSFIN_IMPLEMENTATION=<implementation name>` - switch sharksfin implementation.
 Available options are `memory` and `shirakami` (default: `memory`)
 * `-DPERFORMANCE_TOOLS=ON` - enable performance tooling to measure engine performance
-* `-DMC_QUEUE=ON` - use moody camel queue instead of tbb queue to store tasks in tateyama task scheduler.
 * `-DINSTALL_API_ONLY=ON` - configure build directory just to install public header files.
 Use when other components require jogasaki public headers.
 * for debugging only
   * `-DENABLE_SANITIZER=OFF` - disable sanitizers (requires `-DCMAKE_BUILD_TYPE=Debug`)